burger

 TABLE OF CONTENTS

-1. Cold email example 2.
-The Good 3.
-The Bad 4.
-The Spammy 5.
+1. Here's the cold email we got 2.
+The Good – direct & eye-catching 3.
+The Bad – poor timing, tone, & personalization 4.
+The Spammy – special characters in the subject line 5.
 See how AiSDR can run your outreach

 AiSDR | Website Illustrations | LinkedIn icon | 1AiSDR Website Illustrations | LI iconAiSDR | Website Illustrations | X icon | 1AiSDR Website Illustrations | X iconAiSDR | Website Illustrations | Insta icon | 1AiSDR Website Illustrations | IG icon 2AiSDR | Website Illustrations | Facebook icon | 1AiSDR Website Illustrations | FB icon